 Why Is Condensation An Issue?

-Over time, condensation on double-glazing can lead to several issues such as mould growth, deterioration of window frames, and reduced effectiveness of the insulation, ultimately compromising the energy efficiency and comfort of your home.
+Over time, condensation on double-glazing can lead to issues such as mould growth, deterioration of window frames, and reduced effectiveness of the insulation, ultimately compromising the energy efficiency and comfort of your home.

 What Causes Condensation On Double Glazed-Windows